vitessio/website/content/en/docs/user-guides/schema-changes/audit-and-control.md

 ## VExec commands for greater control and visibility

+VExec is deprecated in version 12.0.

-`vtctlclient OnlineDDL` command should provide with most needs.
+`vtctlclient OnlineDDL` command should provide for most needs.
 However, Vitess gives the user greater control through the `VExec` command and via SQL queries.

 For schema migrations, Vitess allows operations on the virtual table `_vt.schema_migrations`.
 Queries on this virtual table scatter to the underlying tablets and gather or manipulate data on their own, private backend tables (which incidentally are called by the same name). `VExec` only allows specific types of queries on that table.